“I will give you the

 Dandelions

-A fist full
+A fist full of wildflowers

-Gathered. hand chosen
+hand chosen

-Each one representing doubt or
+Each one representing

-decision,
+doubt or decision,

 reaching out

-To pluck one more
+to pluck one more

 Unspoken meaning carried in each bent stem